Hourglass figure: Research

-Recent research indicates that men have a marked preference for women who have the hourglass figure.
+Research indicates that men have a marked preference for women who have the hourglass figure.
 These studies found that this shape was even more highly preferred than breast size or facial features.
-While it is true that most men were initially drawn to a woman's cleavage, it was her hips and waist that were in fact what they found the most attractive.
-Scientists observed that the most desirable waist-to-hip ratio was 0.7- a waist that measures 70 percent of the circumference of the hips.
+While it is true that most men were initially drawn to a woman's cleavage, it was her hips and waist that were what they found the most attractive.
+Scientists observed that the most desirable waist-to-hip ratio was 0.7—a waist that measures 70 percent of the circumference of the hips.
 Some examples of women who possess or have possessed the "perfect" body were Marilyn Monroe, Jessica Alba and Alessandra Ambrosio.
 A scientist on one of the studies speculated that the 0.7 ratio might signal female fertility.
-Recent studies have shown that only about 8 percent of women today have the sort of hourglass figure flaunted by curvaceous 1950s film stars such as Sophia Loren.
-Of the 6,000 women's body shapes analyzed in the study, 46 percent were described as rectangular, with the waist less than nine inches smaller than the hips or bust.
-Just over 20 percent of women were bottom-heavy "spoons", or pear shapes, with hips two inches larger than busts or more, while almost 14 percent were "inverted triangles" - women whose busts were three or more inches bigger than their hips.
+One study showed that only about 8 percent of women have the sort of hourglass figure flaunted by curvaceous 1950s film stars such as Sophia Loren.
+Of 6,000 women's body shapes analyzed, 46 percent were described as rectangular, with the waist less than nine inches smaller than the hips or bust.
+Just over 20 percent of women were bottom-heavy "spoons"—pear shapes, with hips two inches larger than busts or more—, while almost 14 percent were "inverted triangles"—women whose busts were three or more inches bigger than their hips.